People don’t always do what they say, or what you think they do.

 This toolkit is broken up into chapters that reflect the phases of a human-centred design process.

-2. We move onto the defining stage of synthesis, where we take the help of some time-tested frameworks to arrive at robust insights from our raw research findings.
-We’ll be setting the stage for a constructive and successful generative phase.
+2. Defining takes us into sense-making, where we use time-tested frameworks to arrive at robust insights from our raw research findings.
+Setting the stage for a constructive 'doing' phase.

-4. And because iteration is inescapable in the design process, we’ll conclude right back at discovery — a short chapter on user testing, thus bringing us full circle from research to research.
+Iteration is non-negotiable in the design process, and so we conclude right back at discovery — with a short chapter on prototyping and user testing -- bringing us full circle from research to research.